 At the start of the game, each player pick a station card from the station card deck and place it face up revealing their starting location.
 All players then get three station card which becomes their immediate destinations to cover.
 Each player gets five movement cards, which they use to move and navigate on the board every turn.
 The movement deck consist of two types of cards, one is train card which has over 12 types of trains with information about the train and the speed at which it runs; there are few special cards like chain pulling, flying and rolling a dice, shuffled together make a deck of more than 120 movement cards.
 Players get two empty luggage box each and keep it in front throughout the game which they use to collect the color hexes.

 Every turn, players draw two movement card from the deck and can play one.
 As the players travel across the board, they collect different color hexes, and store it in the luggage box.As the players reach to a destination and finishes one of their station card, they keep a marker there revealing it to the other players.
 Players at the same station can exchange train information and can also decide to trade hexes if they wish.
 Different color hexes score different points and a combination or a set of hexes has extra points which are given on the reference sheet.

 As the players try to complete to get the perfect combination of hexes and reach to their destinations, at any point in the game, if any one player finishes all their destination cards and also fills both of the luggage with a complete set of any value, it triggers a game end.
 After the last round, all the players calculate their respective score and the player with the highest score wins the game, irrespective of the one who has ended it.

 Images from play sessions

-For details on game components and how to play, check out the RuleBook
+For details on game components and how to play, refer to the RuleBook

 Research & Game Design: Swapnesh Samaiya